Project Engineer Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for project engineer roles in New Mexico?

-The H-1B is the most common visa category for project engineers in New Mexico, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in engineering or a related field.
+The H-1B visa is the most common visa category for project engineers in New Mexico, as the role typically qualifies as a specialty occupation requiring a bachelor's degree in engineering or a related field.
 Candidates with a Canadian or Mexican citizenship may qualify for the TN visa under the engineer category, which does not require a lottery.
-Some national laboratory positions may also support O-1 petitions for candidates with exceptional credentials.
+Some national laboratory positions may also support O-1 visa petitions for candidates with exceptional credentials.

 Which cities in New Mexico have the most project engineer sponsorship jobs?